acenet-arc/ACENET_Summer_School_GPGPU/_episodes/02-hello-world.md

 questions:
 - "How to compile and run Hello World"
 objectives:
-- "To be able to compile CUDA code"
+- "Compile and run some CUDA code"
 keypoints:
 - "Use nvcc to compile"
 - "CUDA source files are suffixed .cu"
-- "Use srun to execute a test on a GPU node"
+- "Use salloc to get an interactive session on a GPU node for testing"
 ---

 The traditional C-language Hello World program is: